OTFlorian/PF-UK-Thesis-Word-Template/README.md

 ## General

 Since the official template is not usable, I have decided to make my own version of it that would be as close as possible to the original one.
-At top of that, I have made a better-looking version that implements the suggestions from [Typography for Lawyers](https://typographyforlawyers.com).
+At the top of that, I have made a better-looking version that implements the suggestions from [Typography for Lawyers](https://typographyforlawyers.com).

 I have made it primarily for Rigorosum thesis, but it can also be used for the Master's and Doctoral ones.
 You just have to change some of the fields; there should be drop-down lists for them.
 The original templates can be found [on the official website](https://knihovna.prf.cuni.cz/kvalifikacni-prace/sablony-vs-praci).